Why do I have Yellow Teeth?

 - The peroxide-based bleach gel is applied on your teeth, carefully avoiding your gums and other soft tissues.

 - You relax in the chair for 30 minutes while your teeth are lightened.
-When the treatment is complete, the gel is wiped off, the cheek retractor is removed and proper mouth rinse is done.
+When the treatment is complete, the gel is wiped off, the cheek retractor is removed and a proper mouth rinse is done.
 You go home with a bright, white smile!

-We at the Dental Roots use more effective bleaching materials that deliver results more quickly.
+We at The Dental Roots use more effective bleaching materials that deliver results more quickly.
 We also thoroughly examine your teeth before the whitening treatment to ensure that your teeth are healthy and strong enough for bleaching.

-How should I take care of my teeth after a whitening treatment?
+How should I take care of my teeth after a Whitening Treatment?

 You may experience minor temperature sensitivity for a day or so following your teeth whitening treatment.
-You should take care with hot and cold drinks for your own comfort if this happens.
+You should take care of hot and cold drinks for your own comfort if this happens.
 Otherwise, brush and floss your teeth as normal.

 If you’re interested in having brighter, whiter teeth, contact us today to learn more about your teeth whitening options.
 You can call the practice or make an appointment online.